Day Trip Itinerary: New Iberia

 Enjoy an afternoon on the water at Cypremort Point State Park located on Vermilion Bay.
 A half-mile stretch of a man-made beach provides a delightful area for relaxing, picnicking and fun on the water.
 The 185-acre park is also a special attraction for nature enthusiasts.
 Located in the heart of a Louisiana marsh, the site contains an abundance of wildlife.

 The McIlhenny family introduced Tabasco pepper sauce in 1868.
 Take a tour of the Tabasco Factory and Museum to learn the history of the spicy hot sauce and stop by the Country Store for treats and souvenirs.
-Then, explore the Jungle Gardens, a 170-acre botanical park and bird sanctuary with a unique hidden gem - 900 year-old Buddha statue.
+Then, explore the Jungle Gardens, a 170-acre botanical park and bird sanctuary with a unique hidden gem - a 900-year-old Buddha statue.

 Jane's Seafood & Chinese

-Jane's Seafood & Chinese has been previously recognized by the The Daily Iberian's Best of the Teche for their po' boys, boiled seafood and gumbo.
-This casual family friendly environment not only offers the best boiled and fried seafood in town, but you'll also find a variety of Chinese dishes including their famous fried rice.
+Jane's Seafood & Chinese has been previously recognized by The Daily Iberian's Best of the Teche for their po'boys, boiled seafood and gumbo.
+This casual family-friendly environment not only offers the best boiled and fried seafood in town, but you'll also find a variety of Chinese dishes including their famous fried rice.

 Landry’s Cajun Seafood & Steakhouse

-Landry’s Cajun Seafood & Steakhouse is located in a rustic, Cajun-style home off Jefferson Island Road.
-The fine dining Cajun menu includes everything from crawfish bisque to crabmeat au gratin, frog legs and “Louisiana Festival” seafood dinners.
+Landry’s Cajun Seafood & Steakhouse is located in a rustic, Cajun-style home off Jefferson Island Road and features live Cajun music on Friday and Saturday night.
+The Cajun menu includes everything from crawfish bisque to crabmeat au gratin, frog legs and “Louisiana Festival” seafood dinners.

 Preservation Bar & Grill